Autonomous and Self-Adapting System for Synthetic Media Detection and Attribution: Experiments and Results

-\subheader{Implementation Details} We train our embedding model using AdamW~\cite{AdamW} (\(10^{-4}\) learning rate, \(0.01\) weight decay) with mini-batches of 256 samples and 64 hardest positives/negatives per anchor.
-The embeddings are modeled using GMMs~\cite{GMM} with a confidence threshold set to maximize \(\text{TPR} - \text{FPR}\).
-For clustering, we employ DBSCAN~\cite{dbscan} with a minimum sample size 7 and epsilon searched between 5 and 20.
-Additional implementation details are provided in the supplemental materials.
+\subheader{Implementation Details} We train the projection network $f$ using AdamW~\cite{AdamW} (\(5 \times 10^{-5}\) learning rate, \(0.01\) weight decay) with mini-batches of 256 samples and 128 hardest positives/negatives per anchor for 10 epochs.
+The distribution of embeddings are modeled using GMMs~\cite{GMM} with a confidence threshold set to maximize the difference between true rejection rate and false rejection rate.
+Additional implementation details are in the supplementary material Sec.~A.